Ethereum Review 2025: Investment Guide

 Fundamental Analysis Metrics

-Ethereum can be valued using various fundamental metrics that reflect network usage and adoption:
+How do you value Ethereum?
+Ethereum can be valued using various fundamental metrics.
+These reflect network usage and adoption:

 Comparative Valuation